Introduction to Teeth Cleaning

 The content in this teeth cleaning guide is not available anywhere else on the Internet.
-The content is written and produced by Dr. Reza Khazaie, DDS, founder of Willow Pass Dental Care, the #1 rated dentist in Concord, California
+The content is written and produced by Dr. Reza Khazaie, DDS, Prosthodontist, and founder of Willow Pass Dental Care, the #1 rated Dentist in Concord, California.

 So if you’re looking to learn as much as you can about teeth cleaning, you’ve come to the right place.